MPL PATI Incremental Encoder block (not recommended)

 In fast mode, the polarity of the two signals does not control the count direction.
 Instead, the count continues in the same direction as when the counter was last in normal mode.
 The maximum counting rate is much higher in fast mode than in normal mode.

 The block output port returns the current position count as a double.

 To keep the counting mode set to normal mode, connect a constant block with the value

 0 to the

-To flash the EEPROM with the boot code, add the EEPROM Write block to an empty model, then build and execute that model before executing the actual model.
+To flash the EEPROM with the boot code, add the EEPROM Write block to an empty model, then build and execute that model.
+You can then execute the actual model.
 See MPL PATI EEPROM Write block for further information.

-incremental encoder.
-Both channels must be in the same group of 16.
+channels must be in the same group of 16.
+For example,

 From the list, select

-individual timers are serviced.
-See the MPC555 TPU documentation for
+serviced.
+See the MPC555 TPU documentation for more information.